 - Over-medication and over-sedation.

 - Bruises around the breasts or genital area can occur from sexual abuse.

-- Sudden change in alertness and unusual depression may be indicators of emotional abuse.
+- A sudden change in alertness or unusual depression may be indicators of emotional abuse.

 - Sudden changes in financial situations may be the result of exploitation.

 - Bedsores, unattended medical needs, poor hygiene, and unusual weight loss are indicators of possible neglect.

 - Behavior such as belittling, threats, and other uses of power and control by spouses or those who should be in a position of trust are indicators of verbal or emotional abuse.